kkowenn/DataSciencePortfolio/README.md

 Overfitting is a common problem in machine learning models.
 This project demonstrates how data augmentation techniques can help fix overfitting and improve model generalization.

-## Project 3: Comparing Regression Models + Data Augmentation
+## Project 3: Comparing Regression Models + Exploratory Data Analysis(EDA)

-This project involves a comprehensive comparison of different regression models with and without data augmentation.
-The goal is to identify the best-performing model and understand the impact of data augmentation.
+This project involves a comprehensive comparison of different regression models.
+The goal is to identify the best-performing model.

 ## Project 4: Transfer Learning with ResNet-50